-Erica Little, Trip Coordinator and Guide: The passion for the outdoors started when I was very young.
+Erica Little, Trip Coordinator, Owner, and Guide: The passion for the outdoors started when I was very young.
 After school, Mom would take my twin sister, Erin, and me hiking to the “big rock” or the “big field.”
 Along the way we identified wildflowers and feasted on wild mint and blackberries.
 This began my thirst for knowing what surrounds me…my lifelong learning.
 One of my first jobs was working as Hut Crew at Mount LeConte Lodge in the Great Smoky Mountains National Park, which you must hike into.
 From here, my twin and I through-hiked the Appalachian Trail (AT).
 Falling in love with the White Mountains, we returned to work in the Appalachian Mountain Club’s hut system for two fall seasons as hut crew.
 During the summers, we explored many new rivers while working as whitewater raft guides.
 I have been guiding boats for 18 years.
 Summers are spent floating the Pigeon River in Hartford, TN.
 In the winter I work in Terlingua, TX guiding single/multiday river trips and leading hiking and backpacking trips.
 I have a Wilderness First Responder first aid certification and am a self-proclaimed thorn and blister expert.

 Terlingua has been my winter home for 12 years.
 My twin and I worked five winters building our "off the grid" rock house in the Terlinguan desert.
 It is situated on a “four-wheel drive only” road with views of Pinks Peak and Blacks Peak and what we call “the edge of the world.”